 FITS, MIRIAD, BASIC, etc.) and then loads it into available memory.

-The optional parameter PLANE
+The optional parameter PLANE selects which plane of

 a data cube to load.
-The default value for PLANE
+The default value for PLANE is 1.

-trys to read available header information which
+IMAGE trys to read available header information which

 will be useful for setting the coordinate transformation matrix

-(see the command TRANSFER
+(see the command TRANSFER)

 after the image is read into memory (with the command

-).
+HEADER).
 The current subimage

-values (see the command SUBIMAGE
+values (see the command SUBIMAGE)

 are reset to the full array size of the new image and the user